DanGiannone1/rfp_accelerator/README.md

        ```
    - Create a new Python virtual environment and install back-end dependencies:
      - Ensure you have Python installed.
 You can download and install it from the [official website](https://www.python.org/).
+     - If you are using VS Code, you can create a virtual environment using the Command Palette:
+       - Open the Command Palette by pressing `Ctrl+Shift+P` (Windows) or `Cmd+Shift+P` (macOS).
+       - Type `Python: Create Environment` and select it.
+       - Choose `Venv` as the environment type.
+       - Select the Python interpreter you want to use.
+       - Select requirements.txt
+       - VS Code will create the virtual environment and automatically activate it.
-     - Run the following command to create a virtual environment named `venv`:
+     - Alternatively, you can create the virtual environment from the command line.
+Run the following command to create a virtual environment named `venv`:
        ```sh
        python -m venv venv
        ```